udacity/create-your-own-adventure/english/forest/drag/roaming_spirit/roaming_spirit.md

 You see a man ahead of you, a spirit just like yourself.

+Would you care enough for the other spirit to help you or move on?

 You're suddenly hungry.
 Do spirits get hungry?

 Ask the other spirit if he knows where to get [a beer and a sandwich](beer_sandwich/beer_sandwich.md).